REAL Women Are Self-Governing

 Reverent

 How could you be an example to others without behavior that is reverent?
-Well, maybe reverent is not a good word for you, so how about “showing profound respect, especially for God.”
+Maybe reverent is not the right word for you, so how about “showing profound respect, especially for God.”
 Does that help?

-As an older woman your “reverent behavior” is highly respected.
-I see reverence to both a humility and faith component.
-If you are “showing profound respect, especially for God” that implies you know Him enough to not only have faith that His ways are best, but also and more importantly, you fear Him which produces humility.
+As an older woman, your “reverent behavior” is highly respected.
+I see reverence as both a component of humility and faith.
+If you are “showing profound respect, especially for God,” that implies you know Him enough to not only have faith that His ways are best, but more importantly, you fear Him, which produces humility.
 You know that He is much higher than you and you only have worth because of His provision of His Son, Jesus Christ our Savior.
+Real women are self-governing, which includes reverence in behavior.

-You may have noted that God desires reverence of both older women and older men.
+You may have noted that God desires reverence of older women and men.
 As an older woman, you are asked to display decency and decorum in your outward conduct, clothing, actions, looks, and speech.
-Of course, the immediate implication is that outward conduct is driven from inward Godly principles such as:
+Of course, the immediate implication is that the outward conduct is driven by inward Godly principles such as:

 Whatever you do, do all to the glory of God. – 1 Corinthians 10:31